KeyboardKit/KeyboardKit/README.md

 ## Demo Applications

-This repository contains a `Demo` folder with two demo apps that lets you try out KeyboardKit and KeyboardKit Pro:
+This repository contains a `Demo` folder with two demo apps that lets you try out KeyboardKit.

-### Demo

-This app sets up KeyboardKit with SPM and lets you type in a light and dark text field.
+The `Demo` app uses KeyboardKit and lets you type in a light and dark text field.
+It has three keyboards:

-The app has two different keyboards:

-* The `English` keyboard uses a `SystemKeyboard` to mimic a native English keyboard.
+* `English` uses a `SystemKeyboard` to mimic a native English keyboard.
-* The `Unicode` keyboard uses a `SystemKeyboard` and a custom, unicode-based input set.
+* `Unicode` uses a `SystemKeyboard` and a custom, unicode-based input set.

-Have a look at the app to see how both the app and the keyboard targets must link the KeyboardKit package to work.

-### Demo - Pro

-This app looks and behaves like the demo app, but uses KeyboardKit Pro instead.
+* `Custom` shows you how to easily customize input sets and layouts.

-The app has two different keyboards:
+The `Demo - Pro` app uses KeyboardKit Pro and supports 50+ locales, autocomplete etc. It has two keyboards:

-* The `System LTR` keyboard uses a `SystemKeyboards` and lets you try out all left-to-right locales.
+* `System LTR` uses a `SystemKeyboard` with all left-to-right locales.
-* The `System RTL` keyboard uses a `SystemKeyboards` and lets you try out all right-to-left locales.
+* `System RTL` uses a `SystemKeyboard` with all right-to-left locales.

-Thanks to KeyboardKit Pro, these apps offer autocomplete as well.

-Have a look at this app to see how the closed-source KeyboardKit Pro only has to be added to the main app target.

-### How to run the demo apps

 To run the demo apps, open and run these projects, then enable the keyboards you want to try under System Settings.